ScriptSmith/instamancer/README.md

 Examples:
   instamancer hashtag instagood -fvd        Download all the available posts,
-                                            and their media from #instagood instamancer user arianagrande             Download Ariana Grande's posts to a --filetype=csv --logging=info --visible   CSV file with a non-headless browser, and log all events
+                                            and their media from #instagood instamancer user arianagrande --type=csv  Download Ariana Grande's posts to a --logging=info --visible                  CSV file with a non-headless browser, and log all events

 Source code available at https://github.com/ScriptSmith/instamancer

 ```

 ### Module